Manchester

 It was the first railway to rely exclusively on steam power, with no horse-drawn traffic permitted.

-The first to be entirely double tracks throughout its length; the first to have a signalling system;
+The first to be entirely double tracked throughout its length; the first to have a signalling system;

-the first to be fully timetabled; the first to be powered entirely by its own motive power;
+the first to be fully timetabled; the first to be powered entirely by its own locomotive power;

 and the first to carry mail.
 Phew, that’s a lot of firsts!